xiaoxiongzuibang/QuantAgent/README.md

 ## 🤖 Using the OpenAI CLI to Run the Factor Investment Agent

 You can interact with this project's `chat.py` script using OpenAI's Function Calling via the command-line interface (CLI).
+You can get your OpenAI API keys on its website(usually like "sk-xxxxx").

 Make sure the OpenAI CLI is installed: